LuccaWang1/PetPlanner/README.md

 A user instance is created via the user inputs to the form and the User class in model.py.
 The user's account information is stored in the app's postgreSQL relational database.
 Passwords are hashed with salt using Passlib and Argon2 to securely hash passwords in a way that makes it difficult for attackers to perform brute-force (dictionary) attacks, even if they have access to significant computational resources.

-![Image of the Create Account webpage](/static/images/Readme_Markdown/create-account.png)
+![Image of the Create Account webpage](/static/images/Readme_Markdown/create-account.png) *A user can create an account*

 <a name="log-in"></a>
 2. Log in

-![Image of the Log In webpage](/static/images/Readme_Markdown/log-in.png)
+![Image of the Log In webpage](/static/images/Readme_Markdown/log-in.png) *A user can log in*

 3. Log out

 The session is cleared when the user clicks the "Log Out" button that's in the top right of the website - on any webpage the user is on.
 About this user experience (UX) and the log out button in the top right navbar: Utilizing Jinja templating on the navbar, Wang hand-built the top and bottom nav bars with HTML and Jinja to determine what the user sees depending on which page the user is on and if they are logged in or not.
 She intentionally chose this as a way to create a clean user interface to streamline the user experience when we're navigating the app.

 ![Image of Dashboard webpage with the Log Out button/link in the top navbar in the top right of the image](/static/images/Readme_Markdown/log-out.png)
+*A user can log out*

 4. Update their account information

 The "Edit" and "Save" buttons contain hover and active css for visible changes for the user.
 And when the user clicks the Edit button to edit their account information, the input fields turn the pink-beige color of the set color palette of the app.
 Wang had a lot of fun quickly coding this Javascript with styling, listener, and the fetch request to the server and handling the server-side and server's response.

-![Image of My Account webpage](/static/images/Readme_Markdown/ma.png)
+![Image of My Account webpage](/static/images/Readme_Markdown/ma.png) *A user's My Account webpage*

-![Image of My Account webpage after clicking edit](/static/images/Readme_Markdown/ma-edit.png)
+![Image of My Account webpage after clicking edit](/static/images/Readme_Markdown/ma-edit.png) *A user can edit their account information*

-![Image of My Account webpage when saving](/static/images/Readme_Markdown/ma-saving.png)
+![Image of My Account webpage when saving](/static/images/Readme_Markdown/ma-saving.png) *A user can save their account information in the database*

-![Image of My Account webpage](/static/images/Readme_Markdown/ma.png)
+![Image of My Account webpage](/static/images/Readme_Markdown/ma.png) *The user has saved their account information!*

 5. View the Homepage

 Lucca Wang chose a Bootstrap carousel for a dynamic feature that's interesting and relates to the subject matter of the app, people and their pets.
 Photos are sourced from Unsplash.com and have the photographer's name in the file names.
 Wang designed this by choosing time of the intervals (how much time is spent on one photo before transitioning to the next photo in the carousel), size of the carousel (dimensions on the webpage), size of the photos, and the order of the photos, which Wang hardcoded onto the Homepage.

 ![Image of the Homepage with the turtle slide on the automatically moving Carousel that also has buttons](/static/images/Readme_Markdown/home.png)
+*The homepage - when a user is logged out*

 6. View their Dashboard with their pets on it

-![Image of the user's Dashboard](/static/images/Readme_Markdown/dashboard_zoom_in.png)
+![Image of the user's Dashboard](/static/images/Readme_Markdown/dashboard_zoom_in.png) *A user's dashboard*

 7. Add a pet